 health_risks

-Your risk of smoking-related diseases including heart disease, stroke, cancers such as lung cancer, and lung diseases may reduce dramatically.
+Lower risk of tobacco-related diseases including heart disease, stroke, cancers, and lung diseases

 Image